 Your mileage may vary depending on age or returns.
 The spreadsheet is here so you can fiddle to your heart’s content to find out what your own situation would be.

-The reality remains, the tax-free accounts have serious benefits and we need to be taking advantage of them as much as we can every year.
+The reality remains, tax-free accounts have serious benefits and we need to be taking advantage of them as much as we can every year.

 Many of us avoid making financial decisions because we worry that we can’t do the maths.
 Luckily, there are only a few formulas you need to understand to make a good financial choices.
 This series of articles is dedicated to helping you understand how to do the calculations for yourself.
 Once you grasp these simple formulas, you can make better financial choices on the fly.